Serving 21 cities in the Puget Sound · WA Lic. #EVERPRL743KE

 Ballard, Fremont, and Wallingford sit right next to each other in north Seattle, and from a roofing standpoint they're practically the same neighborhood.
 The housing stock is almost identical block to block: 1920s to 1940s Craftsman bungalows, some post-war ramblers mixed in, and a growing number of skinny townhomes filling every lot that comes up for sale.

-Wallingford between 40th and 50th has some of the densest tree canopy in the city.
-Big old evergreens and deciduous trees shading roofs all year.
+Wallingford between 40th and 50th has some of the densest tree canopy in the city, with big old evergreens and deciduous trees shading roofs all year.
 The streets are gorgeous, but the roofs pay the price.
 Moss is the number one issue here by a wide margin.
-We've been on Wallingford roofs that hadn't been cleaned in a decade, and the shingles underneath were barely holding together.
-The moss had lifted the edges, trapped moisture against the deck, and the plywood was starting to soften.
+We've been on Wallingford roofs that hadn't been cleaned in a decade, where the shingles underneath were barely holding together: the moss had lifted the edges, trapped moisture against the deck, and the plywood was starting to soften.

 The math on skipping moss treatment